bvm-org/bvm/docs/bvm.md

   adds cost to closure capture when the environment of the closure can include stack-based variables and thus sections of the stack then have to be copied out and saved for use by the closure, should it be later invoked.
-This can get very complex if the saved environment include the contents of parent lexical scopes which are then modified elsewhere and perhaps even shared between different closures.
+This can get rather complex if the saved environment includes the contents of parent lexical scopes which are then modified elsewhere and perhaps even shared between different closures.
 For example, in the pseudo code